 Despite teasing Canucks fans with his elite speed and wrist shot, Jensen never really gained any traction in the NHL.
 He even played some shifts with the Sedins, and he still couldn’t catch fire.
 He ended up only scoring three goals and six points in 24 games with the Canucks before being shipped off to the New York Rangers in 2016 for Emerson Etem.

 Jensen’s combination of size, speed, and shooting ability should have been enough to succeed, but ultimately he never did.
 After scoring a career-high 32 goals and 55 points with the Hartford Wolfpack of the AHL in 2016-17, he signed with Jokerit Helsinki of the KHL.
-He has played the past three seasons there, scoring 55 goals and 101 points in 129 games.
+He has played the past five seasons there, scoring 73 goals and 132 points in 183 games.

 In the end, the 2011 Draft was not kind to the Canucks as there are no players in the NHL right now from that class.
 It hurts even more when you see that Nikita Kucherov, Rickard Rakell, Boone Jenner, William Karlsson, and Brandon Saad all were still available when they made their way up to the podium.